Pierleoni/its-ictacademyLessons_repo/Lezioni its-ict-accademy/SQL/Query.md

 select count(*)
 from volo, LuogoAeroporto, arrpart where volo.durata_minuti >= 180
-and LuogoAeroporto.città = 'Roma' and luogoaeroporto.codiceIATA = arrpart.partenza
+and LuogoAeroporto.citta = 'Roma' and luogoaeroporto.codiceIATA = arrpart.partenza
 and volo.codice_volo = arrpart.codice;
 ```